 Below the headline is a photo of the actress with a military buzz cut, along with a quote about how she'd shorn her iconic blonde locks for a role.

-The online article, printed on handouts that Alexis Gerard has distributed to her class at Clemente Middle School in Germantown, Maryland, is startling.
+, printed on handouts that Alexis Gerard has distributed to her class at Clemente Middle School in Germantown, Maryland, is startling.
 It's irresistible.

 Gerard is using the story to remind the 11- and 12-year-olds they shouldn't believe everything they read online.

 "There's so much fake news out there, they really don't know what's true anymore," Gerard says.

 That's why educators like her around the world have launched programs to help students navigate this bewildering media landscape.

 In the Czech Republic, high schools teach teens to identify propaganda from Russia

 In Sweden, students as young as 10 are schooled on how to consume news